shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 - **Shortcuts:** This creates a link to the data, and we can use Visual query views to transform it.
 We are going to use Shortcuts in this lab.

 - **Notebooks:** This requires us to write code.
-It is a developer friendly approach.
+It is a developer-friendly approach.

 - **Dataflow Gen2:** You are probably familiar with Power Query or Dataflow Gen1.
 Dataflow Gen2, as the name indicates, is the newer version of Dataflow.
 It provides all the capabilities of Power Query Dataflow Gen1 with the added ability to transform and ingest data